drolbr/overpass-doc/en/preface/osm_data_model.md

 By contrast, thematic layers do not exist in OpenStreetMap, and they are absent for a reason.
-For some people supermarkets are together with post offices, banks and ATMs are locations where one can obtain cash.
+For some people, supermarkets are classed together with post offices, banks and ATMs as locations where one can obtain cash.
-For other mappers, supermarkets constitute a group rather together with bakeries and butchers because one can buy food there.
+For other mappers, supermarkets constitute a group with bakeries and butchers because one can buy food there.

 Therefore, classification plays only a marginal role in OpenStreetMap.
 It is rather preferable to record objective properties.
-Disputes at large have been prevented, and most mappers can record their point of view without substantial distortions.
+Many disputes have been thus prevented and most mappers can record their point of view without substantial distortions.

 Another often expected structures are categories, no matter whether very general like all branches of a fast food chain or all post boxes in Scotland.
-OpenStreetMap is a spatial database.
-Lists of all objects with a special property in a limited area can be computed.
+OpenStreetMap is a spatial databasem but lists of all objects with a special property in a limited area can be computed.
-By the way, Overpass API is one of the tools intended to deliver that, the chapter [Find Objects](../criteria/index.md) explains how to do that.
+Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.

-Lists of worldwidely all objects with a property have at best a weak spatial relevance.
+Lists of all objects in the world with a property have at best a weak spatial relevance.
-Although each branch has a location, the fast food chain as a whole obtains its spatial information solely through its branches.
+Although each object has a location, a category like "fast food chain" will be accurate and consistent with itself within a defined area, such as a country with common cultural norms.

-Finally, the concept of identity leaves precedence to its spatial manifestation.
+Finally, the concept of identity has less importance than spatial manifestations.
-Similar to the issue with layers, different mappers have different ideas what belongs to a thing as complex as a large railway station.
+As with thematic layers, different mappers have different ideas of what belongs to a thing as complex as a large railway station.
 Only tracks and platforms?
-The reception building as well, or only if it caters passengers needs, or only if the railway company owns the building?
+The reception building as well?
+Only if it caters to passengers needs or only if the railway company owns the building?
-The place before the station, the bus stop that is named after the railway station?
+A place in front ot the station?
+The bus stop that is named after the railway station?
 The points that by railway operating rules are associated with the station even if substantially far away?

 If one needs an anchor to point at a certain object on the ground,